Home > Kitchen + Dining > Hot pads + mitts > Industrial Style Quilted Oven Mitts

-NOTE: Quantities shown are for TWO coordinating oven mitts with binding cut on the bias.
+NOTE: Quantities shown are for TWO coordinating oven mitts with custom binding cut on the bias.

-- Scrap or ½ yard of 44″+ wide lightweight canvas, denim or similar in a simple pattern; we used one check in lightweight canvas and one ticking stripe, both from our S4H stash – the ⅝ yard cut is enough for both mitts
+- Scrap or ⅝ yard of 44″+ wide lightweight canvas, denim or similar in a simple pattern; we originally used TWO fabrics: one check in lightweight canvas and one ticking stripe, both from our S4H stash – the ⅝ yard cut is enough for both mitts

-- Scrap or ⅓ yard of 44″+ wide lightweight canvas, denim or similar in a coordinating solid; we used lightweight canvas in natural and a gray denim, both from our S4H stash – the ⅓ yard cut is enough for both mitts
+- Scrap or ⅓ yard of 44″+ wide lightweight canvas, denim or similar in a coordinating solid; we originally used TWO lightweight canvas scraps in natural and a gray denim, both from our S4H stash – the ⅓ yard cut is enough for both mitts

 - All purpose thread to match fabrics